snu-quiqcl/pyqcsnu/README.md

 ---

-`pyqcsnu` lets you talk to the REST API that powers QuIQCL quantum‑computing cluster from pure Python.
+`PyQCSNU` lets you talk to the REST API that powers QuIQCL quantum‑computing services from pure Python.
 With a single import you can

 * authenticate against the service,
 * submit **Qiskit** circuits as jobs,